Updated August 24, 2022

 Improving the quality of life and relationships in the neighborhood is a priority of UB’s community outreach.
 Working with community leaders and neighborhood residents, UB has implemented several initiatives that are having a positive effect on the neighborhood and its relationship with the university.
 These include:

-When student behavior violates the law, it is our expectation that students will face the consequences of their behavior through enforcement of applicable laws and the university’s disciplinary process.
+When student behavior violates the law, it is our expectation that students will face the consequences of their behavior through enforcement of applicable laws and the university’s student conduct process.

-Buffalo police department share all reports involving students with UB’s University police which review and forward to UB's office of judicial affairs for evaluation for potential university code of conduct violations.
+Buffalo police department share all reports involving students with UB’s University police which review and forward to UB's office of Student Conduct and Advocacy for evaluation for potential university student code of conduct violations.

-Should a student’s action be ruled as violating the conduct code, Disciplinary action from the office of judicial affairs can range from mandated drug and alcohol classes and community service hours, to long-term suspension and expulsion
+Should a student’s action be ruled as violating the conduct code, student conduct action from the office of Student Conduct and Advocacy can range from mandated drug and alcohol classes and community service hours, to long-term suspension and expulsion.